Backup

 Dropbox

 You can use Dropbox to back up a few crucial files over the Internet to the cloud manually.
 Just drag your file to your dropbox, and it will be copied over the Internet to an offsite server.
 This works for small numbers of files, and can be used even if you are traveling with your computer, away from your Time Machine but with good bandwidth.
-Understand that Dropbox is less secure than using JungleDisk.
+Understand that Dropbox is less secure than other methods.
 You can get Dropbox apps for many different operating systems, including Linux, Windows, and iPhone.
 2GB of storage is free.
 The app is free.
 50GB is $99/year.
 I use Dropbox for file sharing, but not for backup.

 Backup to Google Drive or Amazon Cloud Drive